← All posts

 • Average GPA: 3.9-4.0

-• Number of Letters of Recommendation (LORs): 2 requires LOR, with an option to add another one from an individual of your choice.
+• Number of Letters of Recommendation (LORs): 2 required, with an option to add another one from an individual of your choice.

 • Common Application Essay/Coalition/Questbridge: Yes, a Common Application essay is required for applying to Princeton.

-• Number of Supplemental Essays: Princeton asks for 6 supplemental essays, with one graded essay from junior year also being requested.
+• Number of Supplemental Essays: Princeton asks for 6 supplemental responses, and a graded written paper (preferably in English or history) is also required.

 • Interview: Princeton Interviews are optional, but if offered a chance are highly recommended.
 It allows the school to see another side of you that might not be expressed in your essays.